openrewrite/rewrite-docs/reference/recipes/kubernetes/addconfiguration.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=com.yourorg.AddConfigurationExample` le\`
+Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=com.yourorg.AddConfigurationExample`